Yamagata Shinkansen: Operations

-Trains consist of 7-car E3 series trainsets operating as Tsubasa services.
-Between Tokyo and Fukushima, the trains run coupled to Yamabiko trains on the Tōhoku Shinkansen.
+Trains consist of 7-car E3 and E8 series trainsets operating as Tsubasa services.
+Between Tokyo and Fukushima, some trains run coupled to Yamabiko trains on the Tōhoku Shinkansen.
 Between Fukushima and Shinjō, the trains run on their own at a maximum speed of 130 km/h and share the line with regular Ōu Main Line trains.

 As of July 2012, about 62 million passengers had ridden the line since it opened in July 1992.
-The fastest trains connected Tokyo and Yamagata stations in two hours and 29 minutes.
+The fastest trains connect Tokyo and Yamagata stations in two hours and 29 minutes.

+Construction of a new approach line at Fukushima Station

+In April 2021, JR East started construction of a new approach line at Fukushima station.
+Currently, the Yamagata Shinkansen can only enter and exit the Tohoku Shinkansen through platform 14 at Fukushima Station.
+This current layout requires the Yamagata Shinkansen to cross the north bound tracks to reach the Tokyo bound tracks.
+This new approach line will pass under the Tohoku Shinkansen, which will allow Yamagata Shinkansen to enter the Tohoku Shinkansen on platform 11 removing the crossing and reducing the gravitude of transport disruption.
+Construction is expected to finish by the end of fiscal year 2026.